smmd/smmd.github.io/_posts/2022-09-07-my-experience-as-a-mentor.md

 ![Mentee](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/pp68w9e9vdnld6vgypfn.jpeg) _(Images source: Hercules 1997 [Disney](https://www.disney.com/) film)_

 My first mentees are women, and I'm proud because I'm still working on engineering teams where there is a 10% of female presence.
 However, I do not limit mentoring by gender; I constantly try to share my knowledge by giving talks, writing articles or offering my help.
-I think the first step to collaborating with the community is definitely "start" do not let yourself stop you from sharing your **knowledge**.
+I think the first step to collaborating with the community is definitely to "start"—do not let yourself stop you from sharing your **knowledge**.
 Trust me; you have something to share.

 ### Here are some things that I learned and I can list from this experience: